andreasabel/logic-and-types-meeting-2019/README.md

 | 08.30 | Minibus from Chalmers
 | 09.00 | _Coffee_
 | 09.30 | Peter: Universes in type theory (and in Agda), jww Thierry and Marc Bezem and Martin Escardo.
-| 10.00 | Bahareh: TBA
+| 10.00 | Bahareh: talk TBA
 | 10.30 | _Break_
-| 11.00 | Linn and Oscar: Education, admininstration, and economy
+| 11.00 | Q&A session with Linn and Oscar: Education, admininstration, and economy
-| 11.20 | Discussion: work environment
+| 11.20 | Ana, Peter: Discussion on work environment
-| 12.00 | Discussion: future of L&T, MSc/BSc thesis topics brainstorming
+| 12.10 | Andreas: MSc/BSc thesis topics brainstorming
 | 12.40 | _Lunch_
 | 14.00 | Nisse: On the erasure modality `@0`
 | 14.30 | Andreas: On intrinsic scoping and the sublist category